AnandChowdhary/hello-bar/README.md

     params: { // Support for URL param targeting
       // Add key-value pairs here
     },
+    // Some examples below
     location: { // Add targeting by location
       eu: false, // Set to true to only show in EU countries
-      country: null // Add array of countries to show in,
+      country: ["us", "ca", "in"], // Array of countries to show in,
-      city: null // Add array of cities to show in,
+      city: ["New Delhi"], // Array of cities to show in,
-      ip: null // Add array of IP addresses to show in,
+      ip: ["192.168.1.1"], // Array of IP addresses to show in,
-      postal: null // Add array of postal codes to show in,
+      postal: [110048], // Array of postal codes to show in,
-      region: null // Add array of regions to show in }
+      region: ["California"], // Array of regions to show in },
-  }
+    pathName: "/about", // Only show on this path,
+    href: "https://example.com/about" // Only show on this URL }
 });
 ```